st-korn/KornToDoList/README.md

     IN: -
     OUT: JSON: { Result : string ["ValidUserSession", "ValidAnonymousSession", "SessionEmptyNotFoundOrExpired"], EMail : string }

 * Checks the current session for validity.
-* If the session is valid, returns the Email (real or imaginary) of the current user.
+If the session is not valid, it returns "SessionEmptyNotFoundOrExpired" as a result.
+* Returns the Email (real or imaginary) of the current user.
 Returns flag: is the current user anonymous or not.

+### `POST /GetLists`

+Get list of user lists.

+    Cookies: User-Session : string (UUID)
+    IN: -
+    OUT: JSON: { Result : string ["OK", "SessionEmptyNotFoundOrExpired"], Lists : []string }

-* If the session is not valid, it returns "SessionEmptyNotFoundOrExpired" as a result.
+* Checks the current session for validity.
+If the session is not valid, it returns "SessionEmptyNotFoundOrExpired" as a result.
+* Returns array of strings with names of saved users todo-lists.

 ## Database structure